peta founder ingrid newkirk talks turning her conviction into an international movement

 You began animal protection work at twenty years old.
 You're sixty-six now.
-You've dedicated more than two-thirds of your life to this cause… How have your objectives changed?
+You've dedicated more than two-thirds of your life to this cause.
+How have your objectives changed?

 We always say we try to keep our "feet on the ground and our head in the clouds."
 We want to get from A-Z, so we move from A-B, B-C. But we're very forthright in saying animals are not ours.
 They don't belong to us.
 So let's just respect them.
-And in the meantime if you can't come to terms with that then at least don't sear the cows horns out of it's head with a hot iron, at least decide you don't need a real fox around your neck when you go out in winter, at least, at least, at least.
+And in the meantime if you can't come to terms with that, then at least don't sear the cows horns out of its head with a hot iron, at least decide you don't need a real fox around your neck when you go out in winter, at least, at least, at least.
 And in the end, why the hell do you need to use any of them?
 Because we know so much!
-People now growing up with the internet.
+People are now growing up with the internet.
 We used to have to go to the library and look things up!
 There were excuses back then.
 Now there really are no excuses not to know what makes animals tick and how similar they are to us.

 What about yourself, pre-internet?
 What was the moment you became really switched onto the suffering of animals?

 Oh, well for me it was childhood.
 I grew up with a dog.
 I didn't have brothers and sisters.
 So the dog and I hung out and tried to avoid the parents as much as possible.
 We played together.
 We were brother and sister.
 And of course, growing up like that, you see the expression on the other individual's face.
 He would notice about me and I would notice about him and we looked after each other.
-So that was an awakening to me, that I tend to be able to read animals faces.
+So that was an awakening to me, that I tend to be able to read animals' faces.
 I look at their eyes and I notice subtle things.

 No. I was in India.
 We lived there from when I was eight till when I was sixteen and during that time I saw a lot of cruelty, openly on the street.
-Which, of course, you don't see in England or the U.S. It's all hidden away and sanitised and we're not allowed to know about it.
+Which, of course, you don't see in England or the U.S. It's all hidden away and sanitized and we're not allowed to know about it.
 But it was there, in front of you, and it broke my heart.
 I'm sensitive to animals.
 Empathetic.
 I don't understand art, some people do, I understand animals.
-When we left and came back to England, I said, "When I grow up, I'm going to come back and set up an animal protection organisation."
+When we left and came back to England, I said, "When I grow up, I'm going to come back and set up an animal protection organization."
 And then I got lost because either were all sorts of exciting things happening in England and I was a teenager!
 But now it's happened.
 For 15 years we've had PETA India.